JuliaManifolds/Manifolds.jl/docs/src/examples/dimetourrotations.md

 ### Actions and Operations

 With the basics in hand on how to move between the coordinate, algebra, and group representations, let's briefly look at composition and application of points on the manifold.
-For example, a `Rotation(n)` manifold is the mathematical representation, but points have an application purpose to retain information regarding a a specific rotation -- i.e. using Euler angles, or Euclidean(n) space to store rotation information quicly becomes problematic.
-Other rotation represenation methods, including quaternions, Pauli matrices, etc., have similar features.
+For example, a `Rotation(n)` manifold is the mathematical representation, but the points have an application purpose in retaining information regarding a specific rotation.
+In contrast, using Euler angles, or Euclidean(n) space to store rotation information quickly becomes problematic.
+Other rotation representation methods, including quaternions, Pauli matrices, etc., have similar features.

-Therefore points from a manifold may well have an associated action which we [`apply`](@ref).
+Therefore, points from a manifold may have an associated action which we [`apply`](@ref).
 Consider rotating through `θ = π/6` three vectors `V` from their native domain `Euclidean(2)`, from the reference frame `a` to frame `b`.
 Keeping with our two-dimensional example above:
 ```julia
 aV1 = [1;0]
 aV2 = [0;1]